 Experimental Officer (Vibration Engineering)

-Salary: The starting salary will be from £39,745 to £42,155 on Grade F, depending on qualifications and experience.
+Salary: The starting salary will be from £40,745 on Grade F, depending on qualifications and experience.

 Summary of the role

-Working as part of an integrated Technical Support team, the primary role of this post is to contribute to the day-to-day and planned future support for activities required by both the Vibration Engineering Section (VES) and the new VSimulators experimental facility.
-You will be expected to provide flexible support to the group especially during peaks of work.
-You will provide software, electronics, instrumentation and IT solutions to support the activities of the group.
+Working as part of an integrated Technical Support team, the primary role of this post is to contribute to the day-to-day and planned future support for activities required by the Vibration Engineering Section (VES).
+The post holder is expected to provide flexible support to the group especially during peaks of work.
+This post will provide software, electronics, instrumentation and IT solutions to support the activities of the group.

-This post is primarily to support research activities in the area of the Vibration Engineering Section as well as VSimulators.
+This post is primarily to support research activities in the area of the Vibration Engineering.
 There will be UK domestic and international travel on occasion.

 Please ensure you read the Job Description and Person Specification for full details of this role by clicking on the attachment.

 The duties set out in the job description constitute the primary role of the post holder but there is a clear expectation that the post holder will support other defined areas within the group.